AniketMessiBeast/2DA1201Y---Datasheet-Extraction-and-Device-Fabrication/Stage 2/Final_Report.md

 ## Usage
 This document is intended for academic and research purposes, providing a comprehensive guideline for the fabrication of a PNP transistor.
 For detailed process parameters, consult the relevant sections in the report.

-For inquiries or further information, contact the contributors listed above.
+For inquiries or further information, contact the contributor - anikets21@iitk.ac.in